 What is the age limit for competitors?

-The minimum age limit for the Urban Polaris is 16 unless the child is riding in a team of two with a parent or legal guardian and we have been notified upon entry.
+The minimum age limit for the Heritage Polaris is 18 unless the child is riding in a team with a parent/s or legal guardian/s and we have been notified upon entry.
 There is no entry fee for children (under 18) and we can cater for families of any number with regards to uniform bibs and maps etc. Past events have had kids as young as 6 and we would love to see more families and kids participate so please contact us for more information.

 What prizes are on offer?

-There will be a $150 Cycle Surgery gift voucher for the winning team in each of the nine categories.
-In addition there will be a $150 Cycle Surgery gift voucher for the overall winning team.
+There will be a $100 cash prize for the winning team in each of the nine categories.
+In addition, there will be a $100 cash prize for the overall winning team.
 There are no prizes for the Half HP, nor teams with one or more electric bikes.

 Do I have to be an experienced rider or navigator to take part?

 No!
 Although the Heritage Polaris is a competitive event it is open to people of all skill and fitness levels.
 Due to the open format, riders choose what route they are comfortable with taking and at what speed.
 Whether you’re after a fast paced crash course around Canberra or a leisurely Saturday ride, the Heritage Polaris can be whatever you make it.